 Snap Stick are a treat option from The Farmer's Dog.
 You can see these once you've created an account.

-Ingredients: High-Quality Proteins & Veggies from Trusted Suppliers
+Ingredients: High-Quality Proteins & Veggies From Trusted Suppliers

 The Farmer’s Dog ingredients are sourced from local farms, reputable food suppliers, or other suppliers who deliver human food following USDA standards.
 Many veterinarians recommend The Farmer's Dog, particularly for dogs needing weight management.
 Additionally, the company avoids the use of preservatives or growth hormones in its dog food, which I find particularly reassuring.